Orlin, filter coffee from Nicaragua

 Origin: Nicaragua, Dipilto

-Producers: Finca Santa Rita, our coffee makers farm
+Producers: Finca Santa Rita, coffee makers

 Post-harvest process: 240h fermentation in barrels without air, then dried as natural.

-In the roastery since: June 2023
+In the roastery since: October 2024

 Brewing recommendation Orlin: Hario V60